malikinss/practicum/python_engineer_plus/sprint_3/3_2_databases_intro/3_2_5_milkday_transactions/readme.md

-# README: Milk and Cream Transactions Query for International Milk Day 2019
+# Milk and Cream Transactions Query for International Milk Day 2019

 ## Description 📝